JAI | JAI glossary: About machine vision and industrial camera…

 Gain – An amplification of the signal collected by the pixels in the CCD or CMOS imager.
 Applying gain is like “turning up the brightness knob” on the image.
 However, gain also increases the noise in the image, which may make it unusable for some types of machine vision inspection or measurement tasks.
 In some cases, “negative gain” can be applied to “turn down” the brightness of an image, though usually this is done with the shutter or the lens iris.

-Gamma correction – Adjusts the relationship between the values recorded by each pixel and those that are output in the image for viewing or processing.
+Gamma Correction – Adjusts the relationship between the values recorded by each pixel and those that are output in the image for viewing or processing.
 In a strictly linear relationship (gamma=1.0), a half-filled pixel well is output in 8-bit mode at a pixel value of 127 or 128 (half of the full value of 255).
 But gamma correction uses a nonlinear function to map well values to a different curve of pixel values.
 Sometimes this is done to mimic the responsiveness of a computer monitor or the human eye, which prefers a brighter set of gray tones (gamma = 0.45).
 Other times, it can be done to correct for high or low contrast within the image (see also Look-up Table).

 General Imaging – The term collectively describing applications where typically no (or only limited) image processing is involved.
 Typically involves capturing an image and displaying it on a monitor, or recording images for later analysis.
 Surveillance is a type of General Imaging, as are surgical viewing applications.